yuanzhiKe/GlyphWiki_Char_Decomposer/README.md

 These codes are used to decompose every Chinese characters into radicals in the file. i.e. Replace every Chinese character with the unicode of the radical with a segmentation symbol. e.g:

     '呵' ----> $$u53e3-01$$u53ef-02

+## Usage

+    python main.py -i [input_file] -o [ouput_file]

+GlyphWiki dump will be automatically downloaded, and parsed.
+A .pkl containing the mapping dictionary of the characters and radicals will be generated as well.